Where To Celebrate Thanksgiving In The U.S.

 When it comes to holiday celebrations, New York always wins.
 Whether you’re watching from your TV in your jammies, from the inside of a store you’re shopping in for Black Friday, or you’ve decided to brave the cold and stand outside to see it in person, the Macy’s Day Parade is synonymous with Thanksgiving.
 Incredible floats and gigantic balloons fill the streets of New York City as far as the eye can see, bringing a bit of a youthful magic to the holiday.

-Blacksmiths, wig-makers, and the nearby Jamestown Settlement give this colonial town its southern charm.
+Blacksmiths, wig-makers, and the nearby Jamestown Settlement give this southern town its colonial charm.
 Williamsburg, the former capital of Virginia, is said to be the location of the first ever Thanksgiving dinner.
 That being said, restaurants in town offer traditional Thanksgiving dinners!

 If New York is a bit too far for you to travel to but you’re really keen on the idea of going to a parade, give Chicago a try!
 The McDonald’s Thanksgiving Parade goes all around the downtown area and is filled to the brim with more live performers, more gigantic balloons, and more huge floats.
 Not far away is Christkindlmarket, the country’s biggest German Christmas Market, which opens the week of Thanksgiving!